A cellular topological field theory: Introduction

 \section{Introduction}

 In this paper we present a combinatorial model of a topological field theory on cobordisms endowed with a cellular decomposition and a local system $E$, where the fields are modelled on cellular cochains.
 The model is compatible with composition (concatentation) of cobordisms.
-In the limit of a dense cellular decomposition (with mesh going to zero), our combinatorial model converges, in an appropriate sense (for details, see Section \ref{sss: cont limit}), to the topological $BF$ theory in Batalin-Vilkovisky formalism.
+In the limit of a dense cellular decomposition (with mesh going to zero), our combinatorial model converges, in an appropriate sense (for details, see Section \ref{sss: cont limit}), to the topological $BF$ theory in the Batalin--Vilkovisky (BV) formalism.
 Cellular cochains in this context arise as a combinatorial replacement of differential forms -- the fields of the continuum model.

 Quantization of this model is given by well-defined finite-dimensional integrals (which replace in this context the functional integral of quantum field theory).
-The model is formulated in Batalin-Vilkovisky formalism (or rather its extension, ``BV-BFV formalism'' \cite{CMR,CMRpert}, for manifolds with boundary, which is compatible with gluing/cutting).
-The construction of quantization depends on a choice of retraction of cellular cochains onto cohomology (in particular, a choice of chain homotopy); this retraction represents the data of gauge-fixing in this context.
+The model is formulated in the Batalin--Vilkovisky formalism (or rather its extension, ``BV-BFV formalism'' \cite{CMR,CMRpert}, for manifolds with boundary, which is compatible with gluing/cutting).\footnote{We will give a short, working-knowledge introduction to the BV and the BV-BFV formalisms in this paper, but the reader is referred to the literature, especially \cite{CMRpert}, for more details.} The construction of quantization depends on a choice of retraction of cellular cochains onto cohomology (in particular, a choice of chain homotopy); this retraction represents the data of gauge-fixing in this context.
 The space of choices is contractible.

 The result of quantization is a cocycle (the partition function) in a certain cochain complex, constructed as a tensor product of a complex associated to the boundary (the space of states) and a complex associated to the ``bulk'' -- the cobordism itself (half-densities on the space of ``residual fields'' modelled on cellular cohomology).
 The partition function satisfies a gluing rule (a variant of Atiyah-Segal gluing axiom of quantum field theory) with respect to concatenation of cobordisms and, when considered modulo coboundaries, is independent of the cellular decomposition of the cobordism.
 The cocycle property of the partition function is a variant of the Batalin-Vilkovisky quantum master equation modified for the presence of boundary.
 Changing the choices involved in quantization changes the partition function by a coboundary.